teodor-valchev/Softuni-JS-Path/03. JS-Back End/04. Session and Auth/01. Cubicle-Part-3/Readme.md

 - `/` - the main page (should visualize all the cubes in the database and a search field)
 - `/about` – should render the about page
-- `/create` – should render the create cube form
+- `/cubes/create` – should render the create cube form
+- `/cubes/edit/:id` – should render the edit page about selected cube
+- `/cubes/delete/:id` – should render the delete page about selected cube
-- `/details/:id` – should render the details page about selected cube
+- `/cubes/details/:id` – should render the details page about selected cube
-- `/create/accessory` - should render the create an accessory form
+- `/accessories/create` - should render the create an accessory form
-- `/attach/accessory/:id` - should render the accessory page about attaching new accessory for a cube
+- `/accessories/attach/accessory/:id` - should render the accessory page about attaching new accessory for a cube
+- `/users/register` – should render the register page
+- `/users/login` – should render the login page
+- `/users/logout` – should logout user and delete cookie
 - `Any other` - should render the 404 not found page

 ## Models